-This quote posits that the non-profit mission of a medium ca be merged with financial viability.
-It is unclear which definiti financial viability is used by the writers.
-What is clear, howe that they refer to the tension between commercial viability producing content that speaks to the target audience of the profit medium, which is their 'core business'.
-Media organisations tend to explore new ways of generating reven because they are seeking increased financial viability, or because their donor granters wish to see a minimum thresh of commercial income.
+This quote posits that the non-profit mission of a medium cannot be merged with financial viability.
+It is unclear which definition of financial viability is used by the writers.
+What is clear, however, is that they refer to the tension between commercial viability and producing content that speaks to the target audience of the nonprofit medium, which is their 'core business'.
+Media organisations tend to explore new ways of generating revenue, because they are seeking increased financial viability, or because their donor granters wish to see a minimum threshold of commercial income.

-On J-Source, Business for Journalism Editor Kelly Toughill writes: "The new thinking is news organizations should try a bit of everything and see what works.
-But if you thin business models are just about paying for your existing journalism, get over it."[8]
-H opinions differ whether exploring new business models to pay for your core business a bad idea or not.
-On the Wan-Ifra blog, Jean-Luc Breysse (deputy CEO of Le Figaro G one of the largest media holdings in France) is quoted saying that the media busines fragile to stand on its own.
-His strategy for income diversification is to explore reven streams that are outside of media, so that they stand independent from the media ir streams.[9]
-Raju Narisetti posits in a different Wan-Ifra blog post that it is well possib digital medium to accumulate up to 15 revenue sources and through that build a sus and growing media business.
+On J-Source, Business for Journalism Editor Kelly Toughill writes: "The new thinking is that news organizations should try a bit of everything and see what works.
+But if you think new business models are just about paying for your existing journalism, get over it."[8]
+However, opinions differ whether exploring new business models to pay for your core business is indeed a bad idea or not.
+On the Wan-Ifra blog, Jean-Luc Breysse (deputy CEO of Le Figaro Group - one of the largest media holdings in France) is quoted saying that the media business is too fragile to stand on its own.
+His strategy for income diversification is to explore revenue streams that are outside of media, so that they stand independent from the media income streams.[9]
+Raju Narisetti posits in a different Wan-Ifra blog post that it is well possible for a digital medium to accumulate up to 15 revenue sources and through that build a sustainable and growing media business.
 [10]

-This discussion lays bare an inherent complexity that public interest media organisate in terms of their business models.
-Non-profit, or rather public interest media [11], are with a mission that serves a public interest.
-This also allows them to attract donor or foundation funding: these non-commercial granters strive towards a similar goal as to medium.
+This discussion lays bare an inherent complexity that public interest media organisations face in terms of their business models.
+Non-profit, or rather public interest media [11], are founded with a mission that serves a public interest.
+This also allows them to attract donor or foundation funding: these non-commercial granters strive towards a similar goal as the medium.
 Thus in essence, the organisation is not commercially or economically, but ideologically driven.
-The ideology or mission is also the main determinant of the medianget audience.
+The ideology or mission is also the main determinant of the medium's target audience.
 It seeks to fill a gap in the (information) needs of this particular target audience (segment).
-Thus, contrary to commercial businesses, a public interest mediangenerally selects its target audience not because it is able to monetise this audience but because it believes that this audience has a right to see its information needs ful does so regardless of the financial viability of this mission.
+Thus, contrary to commercial businesses, a public interest medium generally selects its target audience not because it is able to monetise this audience segment but because it believes that this audience has a right to see its information needs fulfilled.
+It does so regardless of the financial viability of this mission.

-Aside from the discussion of donor versus non-donor funding, there is also no consentabout whether organisations receiving donor funding are more or less likely to gener donor funding.
+Aside from the discussion of donor versus non-donor funding, there is also no consensus about whether organisations receiving donor funding are more or less likely to generate nondonor funding.
 In Funding the News, Nisbet et al write that an accumulation of 'funding investments' allows media to diversify their income sources.
-This seems to be based notion that start-up or seed funding helps outlets to experiment with new revenue st However, the Inflection Point study found that start-up funding is not a condition for successful business model.[13]
-Also, an opposing theory is that media that are used donor funding act more like NGOs than as businesses.
-The lack of business skill capa the managerial layer of many media, that is demonstrated in several studies, can be confirmation of this theory.
+This seems to be based on the notion that start-up or seed funding helps outlets to experiment with new revenue streams.
+[12] However, the Inflection Point study found that start-up funding is not a condition for a successful business model.[13]
+Also, an opposing theory is that media that are used to receive donor funding act more like NGOs than as businesses.
+The lack of business skill capacity at the managerial layer of many media, that is demonstrated in several studies, can be seen as confirmation of this theory.
 [14]